openworld42/JavaTemplate/README.md

 # JavaTemplate
-Trovides Java(TM) template files as an aid to help starting a new project
+Provides Java(TM) template files as an aid to help starting a new project